Gaussian beams and caustic avoidance in gravitational optics: Gaussian beams

 \subsection{Finite sources}

-\subsubsection{The geometric construction}
+\subsubsection{The geometric construction:}

-In this section, we suggest a method which both fulfils the criteria (i)--(iii) of Section \ref{sec:On the complex wavefront curvature} for having a well--defined Gaussian beam and which allows one to obtain the physical parameters of a beam explicitly.
+This section presents the core of the paper where we suggest a method to geometrically construct a Gaussian beam.
+With this construction, the Gaussian beam fulfills the welldefinedness criteria (i)-(iii) of Section \ref{sec:On the complex wavefront curvature}.
+In addition, it allows one to obtain the physical parameters of the beam explicitly.
 We should note that the geometric construction we propose here formulates a Gaussian beam which initiates from a finite source.
 However, it should be noted that this is not a unique way of formulating a Gaussian beam and one might consider other options for different physical scenarios.